CreateJS helps Flash Developers Move to Canvas

 Although I don’t have all the answers yet, I can report that things look pretty good.
 CreateJS is completely open and independent framework, which is made up of several smaller modules: EaselJS, TweenJS, SoundJS, and PreloadJS.
 The nice bit is that you can use them separately, or as a group.
 Not only that, but there’s a CDN that you can use to maximize your caching potential.

 For my part, I’m convinced.
 I’m going to give it a try, see what kind of apps and games I can make with it.
 I’ll be very interested to see how it performs under pressure.

 If You’re Still Using Flash

-As if all of this wasn’t nice enough, Adobe has put together a nice little plugin for Flash Pro 6 that allows designers to export artwork for developers.
+As if all of this wasn’t nice enough, Adobe has put together a nice little toolkit for Flash Pro 6 that allows designers to export artwork for developers.
 This is perhaps the best bit for teams who make apps and games, because the developer can focus on the programming while someone else works on the art.
 I should mention that this isn’t a Flash-to-Canvas converter.
 It’s just a way for you to build a special Flash file who’s sole purpose is to export art and your library.
 You’ll still need to program the app on your own, but your resources will be nicely arranged for you.
 Have a look at Adobe’s videos for all the nifty details.